RaamEEIL/bojak/README.md

 ## API question
 JWT login - not implemented

 One liner conversion - not implemented

 What is implemented is the core functionality of the question.
+Run the file "server.py" and browse to http://127.0.0.1:8010/docs#/ to run the test.

+In the screenshot I used the input provided in the question.
+You can see the output resulting from that input.